Adaptive Network Response to Line Failures in Power Systems

 We propose to create bridge-blocks whose components coincide with the balancing areas over which UC operates.
 This can be done by switching off a small subset of the tie-lines so that areas are connected in a tree structure.
 The switching actions only need to be carried out in the planning phase, as line failures that occur during the operating phase do not affect the bridge-blocks already in place.\footnote{In fact, line failures can lead to a ``finer'' bridge-block decomposition, as more bridge blocks are potentially created when lines are removed from service.} It is interesting to notice that when the subset of lines to switch off is chosen carefully, the tree-partitioned network not only localizes the impact of line failures, but can also \emph{improves} overall reliability.
 This seemingly counter-intuitive phenomenon is illustrated by our case studies in Section \ref{section:case_study_n_1}.

+We remark that it is natural to match bridge-blocks to balancing areas in transmission systems.
+First, there are typically small number of tie-lines between areas.
+Switching off those tie-lines is less likely to cause severe congestion to the grid.
+Second, each balancing area is supposed to balance its own power and the primary goal of failure mitigation is to prevent, as much as possible, a failure from impact other areas.
+This reconciles with the area control error (ACE) in traditional secondary frequency control.

 In practice, the switching actions should be performed judiciously without jeopardizing the network operations.
 Any line switching action leads to power redistribution on remaining lines and may cause overload.
 It is thus crucial to assess the impact of each set of switching actions and avoid creating any congested line.
-We refer interested readers to~\cite{zocca2019spectral} for an efficient algorithm to optimize the selection of switched lines.
+It should be noted that switching off lines may not necessarily increase the transmission cost~\cite{fisher2008optimal}.
+Moreover, the system congestion level may even decrease when carefully choosing tie-lines to switch off~\cite{zocca2019spectral}.
+We refer interested readers to~\cite{zocca2019spectral} for an efficient algorithm to optimize such a line selection.